AdaCompNUS/despot/README.md

 ## Integration

+If you are interested in integrating DESPOT into an existing project or using an IDE for editing, we provide a [CMakeLists.txt](CMakeLists.txt) file.

-To install DESPOT libraries and header files for external usage, use the [CMakeLists.txt](CMakeLists.txt) provided:
+To install DESPOT libraries and header files:
 ```bash
 $ cd despot
 $ mkdir build; cd build